LanceNorskog/simple-hal/README.md

 Collapse attributes- change @LinkSet to just array of links Embedded- try embedded2, embedded3 etc.
 No need for check?
-The first-next links will want it
+The first-next links will want it DTO objects are nonsense because they don't have _links or _embedded! if client tries to use them it'll blow up.